World quantum gravity: Quantum test objects and Synge's world function: Gravity

-The proposal for $A_{QG}[\sigma]$ in terms of the world function is inspired by Parker's remarkable observation \cite{Parker1979PathSpace} in the context of QFT on curved spacetime.
-The following exchange is possible under a sum over paths for arbitrary constants $a,b,c$ (see \Cref{sec:po} for an explanation),
+Our expression for $A_{G}[\sigma]$ in terms of $\sigma$ is inspired by Parker's remarkable observation \cite{Parker1979PathSpace}.
+On any spacetime equipped with a metric field, the following exchange is possible under a sum over paths for arbitrary constants $a,b,c$ (see \Cref{sec:po} for an explanation),

+Here $\xleftrightarrow{\sum_\text{path}}$ indicates that the correspondence between the left and right hand sides holds only inside a path integral.
+The quantity $\Delta$ is the Van Vleck-Morette determinant \cite{VanVleck1928TheMechanics., Morette1951OnIntegrals, Visser1993VanSpacetimes} (see \cref{sec:vd} for an introduction to this important quantity), a functional of $\sigma$ and its second order derivative.
+Explicitly,